tom-nook/toulbox/posts/what-is-devops.md

 ## Not DevOps

-To better understand, let's establish what a culture on Not DevOps looks like in an organization.
+To better understand, let's establish what a culture of Not DevOps looks like in an organization.

 ### Dunder Mifflin Paper Company